The Pulse of K-Entertainment

 Hayato Isomura stars opposite Taecyeon as Ryu, the other lead at the center of Soul Mate.
 Netflix also lists supporting cast including Ai Hashimoto, Koshi Mizukami, Yutaro Furutachi, Jae-yi Lee, Chihiro Kato, Ken Yasuda, Kaho Minami, and Tomokazu Miura, giving the series a much broader ensemble than a simple two-character setup.

-Is Soul Mate a K-drama on Netflix?
+Is Soul Mate a Japanese or Korean Netflix series?

 Share This Article